LWaetzig/Face-Generation-using-DCGAN/README.md

 ## What's in it

 ### TLDR
-This repository is related to the Artificial Intelligence Course of DHBW Mannheim.
+This repository is related to the Artificial Intelligence course of the DHBW Mannheim.
 It tries to generate faces using an Deep Convolutional Generative Adversarial Network (DCGAN).
 The project uses the common dataset [CelebA](https://www.kaggle.com/datasets/jessicali9530/celeba-dataset) which consists of more than 200k images of celebrities to generate fake faces.
-Therefore an typical architecture of a GAN neural network will be created and trained on this dataset.
+Therefore a typical architecture of a GAN will be built and trained on this dataset.
-A short introduction to GAN Neural Networks is provided below.
+A short introduction to Generative Adversarial Neural Networks is given below.

 ### Generative Adversarial Networks (GANS)